crystallabs/crysterm/USAGE.md

 widget, and it sits on the widget's first row, aligned left or right.

-When you supply a label as text, Crysterm internally creates a `Widget::Box` to hold it and stores it in the widget's `_label` property; you can then manipulate that box afterward.
+When you supply a label as text, Crysterm internally creates a `Widget::Box` to hold it and stores it in the widget's `label_widget` property; you can then manipulate that box afterward.
 The label subscribes to events on its parent (e.g.
 `Event::Resize`, `Event::Scroll`) so it can reposition and redraw itself as the parent changes — for example, a right-aligned label travels as the widget is resized.